victorshlima/VotationAPI/README.md

 Sessions allow only one vote per member within the time frame determined in a voting session.

 # Development

 There is a pom.xml in the Server folder to compile and create the jar and build the distribution package using Maven The current version of the application is extracted from the POM and instered into the MANIFEST.MF at build time.

 ## Installation

-./Procfile  - Contens a Dyno Heroku configration for virtualization on Cloud
+- clone git project

-Download git project
+- mvn clean install
-mvn clean install
+- application.properties

-## Running Tests
+./Procfile  - Conteins a Dyno Heroku configration for virtualization on Cloud. log4j.properties web.xml

 ##Documentation